Sulitjelma (mountain): The first settlement and tourists

-It is believed that the first settler to cultivate the land at Langvatnet (Long Lake) was Anders Larsen from the Svartvassheia farm in Nord-Rana.
-He and his family had first settled for some years in at the Skaiti farm in Saltdal before moving north over the mountains to Sulitjelma in 1848.
+It is believed that the first settler to cultivate the land at Langvatnet (Long Lake) was Anders Larsen from the Svartvassheia farm in Nord-Rana Municipality.
+He and his family had first settled for some years in at the Skaiti farm in Saltdal Municipality before moving north over the mountains to Sulitjelma in 1848.
 They initially settled below a cliff at Sandnes on Langvatnet and had some livestock there.
 In the course of a few years, as many as six newly cleared farms were set up along Langvatnet.
 The people made a living from livestock, forestry, hunting, and fishing.
 Firewood was floated down the Sjønstå River and transported further by rowboat to traders at Skjerstad Fjord, which provided income to the settlers.
 In 1875 about 50 people lived in Sulitjelma, and around that time mountain tourists started coming not only from Norway but also Sweden, England, Germany, the Netherlands, France, and the United States.

 The court clerk and crown prosecutor Oscar Aanderud, who moved to Bodø in 1883, was one of the first Norwegians to frequently go hiking in Sulitjelma.
 His excursions took him to the recently cleared Fagerli farm, owned by Søren Larsen.
 For a time, this farm was a gathering point for hikers in Sulitjelma.
 Larsen had two sons that became popular mountain guides for tourists in the Sulitjelma mountains.
 The most popular peak was Vardetoppen (1715 m).
 The Bodø Area Hiking Association made its own arrangements with the Fagerli farm on fixed rates for tours.
 Among other things, the rate in 1899 for a tour from Sulitjelma to Kvikkjokk in Sweden, a trip of over 90 km, was 30 kroner.
 This also included transporting luggage weighing up to 15 kg.
 The engineer Alfred Hasselbom at Sulitjelma Mines arranged for translations of descriptions of the area's mountain routes into English, German, French, and Spanish.

 Due to mining by Sulitjelma Mines, many people moved to the town of Sulitjelma and they eventually developed a strong interest in pursuing outdoor activities in mountainous areas.
 Along with the opening of the Sulitjelma Line to serve the mines, communication in the area was significantly improved for visitors.
 The Sulitjelma Area Hiking Association was founded in 1937 and set up many lodges in the area.